cityofaustin/vision-zero/app/README.md

 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## This app vs VZE
+## This app vs the old VZE

-- Create-React-App -> NextJS
+- Create-React-App ➡️ NextJS
-- Javascript -> Typescript
+- Javascript ➡️ Typescript
-- CoreUI + reactstrap -> react-bootstrap
+- CoreUI + reactstrap ➡️ react-bootstrap
-- Apollo Client -> SWR + graphql-request
+- Apollo Client ➡️ SWR + graphql-request

 ## Todo